180 Ryder Hall

 Professor of the Practice and Chair

 His acclaimed revival of My Fair Lady at Lyric Stage was named among the best productions of 2015 by The Wall Street Journal, and earned Scott the Elliot Norton Award, the IRNE Award, and the Arts Impulse Award.
-His direction of the first U.S. revival of the opera Nixon in China was hailed as “musically deft and deeply touching” by The New York Times; and his production Five by Tenn, an original compilation of newly discovered Tennessee Williams plays, was honored with five Elliot Norton Awards including Outstanding Director.
-He also received Elliot Norton Awards for his direction of The History Boys, The Light in the Piazza, Molly Sweeney, and Cat on a Hot Tin Roof.
+His direction of the first U.S. revival of the opera Nixon in China was hailed as “deeply touching” by The New York Times; and his production Five by Tenn, an original compilation of Tennessee Williams plays, was honored with five Elliot Norton Awards including Outstanding Director.
+He also received Elliot Norton Awards for his direction of Casa Valentina, The History Boys, The Light in the Piazza, Molly Sweeney, and Cat on a Hot Tin Roof.
 Eight of his productions have been recognized with awards as Outstanding Production or Musical of the year.
 Among his credits are Long Day’s Journey Into Night, Other Desert Cities, Light Up the Sky, Far from Heaven, Water by the Spoonful, Time Stands Still, In the Next Room or the vibrator play, Next Fall, Sunday in the Park with George, Private Lives, My Name is Asher Lev, A Marvelous Party, Miss Witherspoon, The Women, The Threepenny Opera, As You Like It, Spring Awakening, Hay Fever, Dinner with Friends, and Betrayal.
 For Northeastern University he directed The Importance of Being Earnest and The 25th Annual Putnam County Spelling Bee.
 In January 2017, he will direct Who’s Afraid of Virginia Woolf? for Lyric Stage.

 Scott began his teaching career at the University of Michigan in 1983.
 For many years he served on the faculty at Boston University’s School of Theatre Arts and led their M.F.A. directing program.
 He has taught directing at Brown University/Trinity Rep and dramatic literature at Brandeis University where he was the inaugural Director of the Office of the Arts for 11 years.